SixFingeredAmish/spotify-template/README.md

 This version only supports manual input by search and adding.
 In the future, having one list everywhere will be painless.
 The user could select a file from Dropbox, Simplenote, or Evernote, so that their favorite music are truly everywhere and they no longer need to visit the site to update their music.

-*Also, to avoid the 30 second sample, OneList uses the widget player.
-This means that the user needs to be logged in to Spotify on their desktop client.*
+**Also, to bypass the 30 second sample, OneList uses the widget player.
+This means that the user needs to be logged in to Spotify on their desktop client.**

+**AdBlock and other privacy extensions need to be disabled to ensure that all scripts load**

 ##What is the URL of this project on your student web-server?